About the UHV Here For You Campaign

 - Global Accessibility Awareness Day is held each May to feature awareness events for how persons with disabilities access technology.

-- May is also Mental Health Month as led by the Health Educator.
+- May is also Mental Health Month as led by the Counseling Center and Health Educator.

 June: Pride Month